PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

 extreme value of the running sum (see any GSEA paper for details), the ES for fast-ssGSEA is the sum of all values of the running sum.
-This change allows the ES to be computed much more quickly, making fast-ssGSEA 1-2 orders of magnitude faster than FGSEA-simple (see runtime measurements below).
-However, fast-ssGSEA it not able to calculate arbitrarily small p-values like FGSEA-multilevel ([Korotkevich et al. 2021](#ref-korotkevich-fast-2021)).
+This change allows the ES to be computed much more quickly, making fast-ssGSEA 1-2 orders of magnitude faster than FGSEA-simple (see the Benchmarking section).
+However, fast-ssGSEA it not able to calculate arbitrarily small p-values like FGSEA-multilevel ([Korotkevich et al.
+2021](#ref-korotkevich-fast-2021)).

-The primary function, `fast_ssgsea`, accepts a numeric matrix with genes or other molecules as rows and either samples, contrasts, or some other meaningful representation of the data as columns.
-The values in each column must be approximately symmetric around zero, with more extreme values indicating greater importance.
+The primary function, `fast_ssgsea`, accepts a vector of signed statistics with genes or other molecules as names.
+The values must be approximately symmetric around zero, with more extreme values indicating greater importance.
 A named list of gene sets (more generally, molecular signatures) is also required.
 Other arguments control the behavior of fast-ssGSEA, and they are described in the function documentation.

 The package also contains a `read_gmt` function, which reads a Gene Matrix Transposed (GMT) file to construct a named list of gene sets for